Matstaps/portfolio-project-1/README.md

 ### Content

 Stylings of the Navigation Bar and About Me section were informed by CSS stylings used within the  [Love Running](https://code-institute-org.github.io/love-running-2.0/index.html) website.
-Icons were sourced from the [Font Awesome](https://fontawesome.com/)website.
+Icons were sourced from the [Font Awesome](https://fontawesome.com/) website.
 General HTML and CSS coding techniques were learned from the [Code Institute](https://codeinstitute.net/) tutorials and the [W3 Schools](https://www.w3schools.com/) website.

 ### Media